skibiditoiletfan2007/Amalgam/README.md

   </a>
 </p>

 ###### AVX2 may be faster than SSE2 though not all CPUs support it (Steam > Help > System Information > Processor Information > AVX2).
 Freetype uses freetype as the text rasterizer and includes some custom fonts, which results in better looking text but larger DLL sizes.
-PDBs are for developer use
+PDBs are for developer use.

 # Amalgam